Braafisch/ASD-Labor/README.md

         history -c
         ```

         During installation, you may be prompted to provide some information about your keyboard layout.
-After all packages installed successfully **do not exit out of the container**.
+After installation completed **do not exit out of the container**.

     3. Open a second terminal (on your host Linux, not inside the container) and commit the container we commissioned just now.